centria/basic-coding/docs/part5/part5-4.md

 }
 ```

 Notice!
-So far we have compared only with **==**, but now we're also using Equals.
+So far we have compared only with **==**, but now we're also using **Equals**.
 They compare different things.
 Try out, what happens if you compare two identical SimpleDates with both:

 ```cs
 static void Main(string[] args)